berenslab/uneye/README.md

 ********
 ## Latest Updates:
 - network trained on three combined datasets (generalization to different types of data)
+- kernel size of convolution and max pooling operations now definable by the user (thus longer or shorter time windows will be seen by U'n'Eye)

 ------------------
 ## <a name="content">Content</a>